schroeder-robert/vantelligence_connector/README.md

-# Home Assistant Add-on: Example add-on
+# Home Assistant Add-on: Vantelligence Connector

-_Example add-on to use as a blueprint for new add-ons._
+A MQTT connector for devices, sensors and programms mostly used in camper vans.
+With support for Home Assistant.

 ![Supports aarch64 Architecture][aarch64-shield]
 ![Supports amd64 Architecture][amd64-shield]